resthub/resthub.org/spring-stack.rst

 Testing
 =======

-The following test stack is inclusing in the RESThub test module :
+The following test stack is included in the RESThub test module :
 	* Test framework with `TestNG <http://testng.org/doc/documentation-main.html>`_.
 If you use Eclipse, don't forget to install the `TestNG plugin <http://testng.org/doc/eclipse.html>`_.
 	* Assertion with `Fest Assert 2 <https://github.com/alexruiz/fest-assert-2.x/wiki>`_
 	* Mock with `Mokito <http://code.google.com/p/mockito/>`_